-Our mission is service to the community, and with your support we can continue to provide daycare services and after school 21st Century programming at our Josephine Kohler Youth Enrichment & Learning Center; year round environmental education, team building and experiential education programs at our Camp Mueller residential camp (which is one of only four African-American owned and operated camps in the country); cultural enrichment through affordable quality musical training at our Sutphen School of Music; and finally a safe gathering place and luncheon program for the elderly through our Swinging Seniors Congregate Meal Program.
-But most notably, the historic renovation of the original 1927 building which houses our Administrative Offices and 56 residential housing units (Emeritus House) for the elderly.
+Our mission is service to the community, and with your support we can continue to provide year round environmental education, team building and experiential education programs at our Camp Mueller residential camp (which is one of only four African-American owned and operated camps in the country); a safe gathering place and luncheon program for the elderly and disabled adults through our Congregate Meal Program; and social, wellness and educational programs through our swingin’ seniors program, which also offers resources to help participants age in place.
+But most notably, the historic renovation of the original 1927 building which houses our Administrative Offices and 56 residential housing units (Emeritus House) for the elderly and disable adults.

 A Chance To Give

 Community needs continue to grow.
 As our agency seeks support for its programs, your contributions are most important to our progress and growth.
 Donations can be made in person, by mail or online by visiting our website at www.pwacleveland.org .
 For example, Your gift of just …